fklemme/Kueue/README.md

 ## Restart workers

-Kueue comes with a simple tool that checks the state of your workers and attempts to restart them if they went down.
+Kueue comes with a simple tool named `kueue_restart_workers` that checks the state of your workers and attempts to restart them if they went down.
-First, add a new block to your `config.toml` like the following:
+To use the tool, add a new block to your `config.toml` like the following:

     [restart_workers]
     ssh_user = "klemmefn"